udai-arneja/HLP-Project_Group2/docs/Home/README.md

 Thus only one endpoint, but faster performance - hence this will be implemented if performance problems found.

 >## Symbol
+- Creation of symbols, ports and bounding boxes

 >## BusWire